alanmaizon/GISH/README.md

 # **GISH**
-### (Glamorous, Innovative, Stylish, and Hip)
+### (Glamorous, Innovative, Stylish, and Human)

 ### **Personalized Name Necklace Order Platform**

 ---

 ### **Description**
-A web application that allows users to design customizable name necklaces, place orders, and track delivery dates.
-It integrates user management, an intuitive ordering process, and admin functionality to manage orders and suppliers.
+Web application for designing customizable name necklaces, ordering, and tracking delivery dates by users.
+Combines user management with the possibility of intuitively ordering and admin functionality for order management and suppliers.
 ---

 ### **Features and Functionalities**